 Tilt-shift offers a hands-on approach to optical manipulation and perspective control.
 Tilt determines the plane of focus by allowing you to point a lens at an angle other than perpendicular to the image plane.
 As a normal lens can only focus on a singular plane, the areas of sharpness in a photo will be the same distance from the camera.
-With tilt, focal points become pliable.
+With tilt, the focal plane becomes pliable.

-It becomes possible to capture an image entirely in focus (background and foreground), as well as narrow the focal plane down to a small sliver of clarity, surrounded by soft blur.
+Because of the Scheimpflug principle, it becomes possible to capture an image entirely in focus (background and foreground), as well as narrow the focal plane down to a small sliver of clarity, surrounded by soft blur.
 It is through tilt manipulation that miniature-faking is possible, creating the illusion of super-shallow depth of field, as if looking into a diorama.
-Often times, this leads to the tilt-shift lens being unfairly labeled as a one-trick pony by those less familiar with it.
+Often times, this leads to the tilt-shift lens being unfairly labeled as a one-trick- pony by those less familiar with it.

 Shift, on the other hand, is the parallel upward or downward displacement of the lens to the image plane.
 This results in the photographer being able to adjust a subject's place in a composition without needing to move the camera itself.
 It also keeps everything squared, eliminating the convergence of vertical lines, a phenomenon known as "keystoning" that occurs when photographing tall buildings, for example.